IceriverCentury/DSCI-498-Project/README.md

 2. Run the script main.ipynb step by step.

 # Models Implemented
-STL (Single Task Learning) for abuse detection MTL-Gated Double Encoder (primary contribution of the paper) Extended MTL with Irony detection as an additional auxiliary task Custom attention layers after LSTM encodings
+- STL (Single Task Learning) for abuse detection
+- MTL-Gated Double Encoder (primary contribution of the paper)
+- Extended MTL with Irony detection as an additional auxiliary task
-Sigmoid activations for binary/multilabel outputs BCEWithLogitsLoss for stable training

 # Future Extensions
 1. Add contrastive pretraining between abusive and figurative representations.